pulp/pulp/docs/sphinx/dev-guide/integration/nodes.rst

 Pulp Nodes
 ==========

 Pulp *Nodes* management is performed using the platform REST API.
-This document identifies the specific APIs and defines the information passed.
+This document identifies the specific APIs and defines the data values needed for each call.
+For more information on *Nodes* concepts, see the Pulp User Guide.

 Activation